-Fortunately, for us writing this Darkwood Switch review, and others who are more casual horror game players, Darkwood offers different difficult levels.
-Those who don’t want to lose all of their hard work when they eventually succumb to the darkness, should play on normal so they don’t permanently lose their items.
+Fortunately, for us writing this Darkwood Switch review, and others who are more casual horror game players, Darkwood offers different difficulty levels.
+Those who don’t want to lose all of their hard work when they eventually succumb to the darkness should play on normal so they don’t permanently lose their items.

 Although, playing on this difficulty level doesn’t feel like a real punishment more than it does make the game a little more tedious.
 That doesn’t make it any less scary when we turn our character and see something that wasn’t there before.

 We made the mistake when writing this Darkwood Switch review by thinking the simple act of hiding in a safehouse, known as a hideout in Darkwood, would keep us safe from the darkness.